TuckerRasbury/TuckerRasbury/README.md

 # Hi, and welcome to my GitHub repository!👋🏾

-I'm **Isaac D. Tucker-Rasbury**, a Compensation Analyst @ Netflix, a data fellow at Bluebonnet Data, and a data analytics content creator!
+I'm **Isaac D. Tucker-Rasbury**, a Senior Data Analyst at BlueLabs, a data fellow at Bluebonnet Data, and a data analytics content creator!

 Thanks for visiting my portfolio for technical audiences here on Github!